Scoping

 Another important part of the ideation phase is expectation management.
 You should make clear that:

-- ...
+...
 CorrelAid is a volunteer-based organization.
 That means that the project team members are volunteers who will usually spend 3-5 hours per week on the project.
 It also means that rarely volunteers might drop out of the project because they're suddenly faced with other, unforeseen challenges in their life.
+CorrelAid is not a service provider or a business that can guarantee deliverables nor timelines.

 Fortunately, almost all NPOs will totally understand those points because they also rely on volunteering in their work. :)